ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 | Three Quarters | +5 AC               |
 | Total          | Can not be targeted |

-## Climbing, Swimmming and Crawling
+## Climbing, Swimming and Crawling

 While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.